fabianoGDB/mediatr-pattern/README.md

 This project demonstrates a lightweight custom implementation of the **Mediator Pattern** in ASP.NET Core, inspired by [MediatR](https://github.com/jbogard/MediatR).
 It shows how to decouple business logic using `IRequest`, `IRequestHandler`, and a dynamic `Sender`.

+The Mediator pattern is a behavioral design pattern aimed at reducing chaotic dependencies between objects.

+It restricts direct communication between components, forcing them to communicate only through a central object: the mediator.

 ---

 ## 🚀 Features